top1944/duckuments/docs/atoms_30_learning_materials/40_duckiebot_modeling/10_basic_car_modeling-kin-and-dyn.md

 ## Kinematics

-In this section we derive the kinematic model of a differential drive mobile platiform.
+In this section we derive the kinematic model of a differential drive mobile platform.

 ### Differential drive robot kinematic constraints {#mod-kin-constraint status=beta}
 The kinematic constraints are derived from two assumptions: